holazt/RcloneBrowser/README.md

 * All rclone commands are executed asynchronously, no freezing GUI
 * File hierarchy is lazily cached in memory, for faster traversal of folders
 * Allows to upload, download, create new folders, rename or delete files and folders
-* Allows to calculate size of folder, export list of files and copy rclone copmmand to clipboard
+* Allows to calculate size of folder, export list of files and copy rclone command to clipboard
 * Can process multiple upload or download jobs in background
 * Drag & drop support for dragging files from local file explorer for uploading
 * Streaming media files for playback in player like [vlc][6] or similar